Jamtit/dashboard-forms/README.md

 ## TODO:

 - Create a button, that when you scroll it appears and can take you quickly to the top
-- Create a button in the navbar for contacts, it will scroll you down to the footer